Notexe/dnext_maploader/README.md

     - Respawn on track works fine.
 3. Timer does not reset back to 0 seconds when you respawn on track.
 4. Custom objectives are not supported, the previous map's objectives will stay on screen for now.
+5. Creating replays does not work at the moment.

 ## How to use
 1. Download BepInEx v5 from [https://github.com/BepInEx/BepInEx/releases](https://github.com/BepInEx/BepInEx/releases)